USCiLab/cereal/_includes/serialization_archives.markdown

 The XML archive can be used by including `<cereal/archives/xml.hpp>`.
 XML is a human readable format and should not be used in situations where serialized data size is critical.
 Unlike the binary archive, which outputs its data incrementally as serialization functions are called, the XML archive builds a tree in memory and only outputs it upon destruction of the archive.

 XML archives, unlike binary, will utilize name-value pairs to give human readable names to its output.
-If a name-value pair is not supplied, it will automatically generate a delimited name.
-XML archives do not need to output size metadata for variable size containers since the number of children of a node can be queried when loading the data.
+If a name-value pair is not supplied, it will automatically generate an enumerated name.
+XML archives do not need to output size metadata for variable sized containers since the number of children of a node can be queried when loading the data.
 This means that it is possible to add extra data manually to an XML archive before loading it:

 ```cpp
 #include <iostream>